flyteorg/flyteidl/gen/pb-protodoc/flyteidl/admin/matchable_resource.proto.rst

   ⁣Configures task and dynamic task execution queue assignment.

-.. _api_enum_value_flyteidl.admin.MatchableResource.EXECUTION_CLUSTER:
+.. _api_enum_value_flyteidl.admin.MatchableResource.EXECUTION_CLUSTER_LABEL:

-EXECUTION_CLUSTER
+EXECUTION_CLUSTER_LABEL
-  ⁣Configures the K8s cluster for the execution to be run
+  ⁣Configures the K8s cluster label to be used for execution to be run